hristokrastev/fyycops_devops_assignment/README.md

 - application: the spring boot application
 - assignments: contains assignments for you to solve
-- kubernetes: contains python scripts to deploy and destroy a kubernetes cluster in digitalocean
+- kubernetes: contains python scripts to deploy and destroy a kubernetes cluster in digitalocean.

+*Attention:* You do not have to spin up a kubernetes cluster.
+We already have one setup for you - see the [Get your kubeconfig file](#kubeconfig)

 ## Preparation